treweathers/Java_Developer/Course_2/Course_2.2.md

     }
 }
 ```
 Phew!
-We've now implemented our Merge Sort algorithm in Java.
+We've now implemented our Merge Sort algorithm in `Java`.

 ### 9. Decoding Merge Sort Efficiency
 In the computing world, performance matters.
 The less time it takes for a sorting algorithm to run, the better.
-Merge Sort shows good performance with the time complexity of O(n log n), similar to sorting a huge deck of cards quickly.
+Merge Sort shows good performance with the time complexity of `O(n log n),` similar to sorting a huge deck of cards quickly.
 Thus, it excels when dealing with massive data sets.

 ### 10. Strengths and Pitfalls of Merge Sort
 Merge Sort is consistent.
 It's like a reliable late-night tutor that offers predictable performance, regardless of the initial order of the data input.
 It mimics a reliable friend who will not let down expectations.